Feature Articles: Food, Fitness and Eating Well

 beans with corn and salsa for an easy side dish that is delicious

 - Walnuts.
-These nuts contain the most omega-3 fatty acids
+These nuts contain more omega-3 fatty acids than

-of all the tree nuts and peanuts.
+any other tree nuts or peanuts.
 Omega-3 fatty acids help boost

-cardiovascular health, help decrease inflammation related to diseases,
+cardiovascular health and decrease inflammation related to diseases,

-and may improve cognitive function.
+and may improve cognitive function, as well.
 Walnuts also have monounsaturated

 fat, a heart-healthy fat that can help lower blood cholesterol.
 Sprinkle